 An influencer’s audience realises there is a financial need for the creator to produce sponsored content.
 Without these collaborations influencers are often not able to keep on creating organic content.
 But the ratio of sponsored to organic content has to make sense.
 Look for a ratio of under 1:3 sponsored: organic.
 More than three sponsored posts by 10 published is a potential red flag.

-Key takeaway: To effectively vet influencers look for a small number of brands the influencers works with.
+To effectively vet influencers look for a small number of brands the influencers works with.
 Check the ratio of organic to sponsored content is under 1:3.

 Has the prospective influencer worked with any of your competitors in the past?
 If so how long ago?
 Is there an existing agreement with any of your competitor list?
 Are they are under a non-compete policy with a competitor brand?
 Would they be prepared to sign a non-compete agreement with you preventing them from working with a competitor in the near to medium term?

-Key takeaway: To effectively vet influencers check which (if any) competitors they’ve worked with in the past.
+To effectively vet influencers check which (if any) competitors they’ve worked with in the past.
 Identify the length of time the partnership lasted and when the last content for them was posted.

 Has the prospective influencer mentioned any of your competitors in their organic content?
 If so, what is the sentiment of that post?
 Given the nature of the posts mentioning competitors would a tie-in with your brand appear weird to their audience?
 Would it smack of inauthenticity?

-Key takeaway: to effectively vet influencers check which of your competitors have been referenced in the prospective influencer’s organic content.
+To effectively vet influencers check which of your competitors have been referenced in the prospective influencer’s organic content.

 When vetting prospective influencers it’s helpful to be able to tap into the experience of others.
 If you work within an agency it means capturing, storing, categorising, sharing and using the information of colleagues to build a body of knowledge about the influencers.